podusowski/pake/README.md

 ## Motivation
 Pake is trying to address lack of good alternative for plain make when it comes to C++ development.
 Although there is a cmake, qmake and bunch of other projects, either provided painless project management so I decided to give a shot in implementing my own vision of how build system should be usable.

-Unline other popular C++ build system such as CMake, pake is not build system generator.
-Instead it just tries to minimize your effort as much as it can and it just compiles your code.
+Unlike other popular C++ build system CMake, pake is not a build system generator.
+Instead it just compiles your stuff requiring from you as less as it can.

 ## Examples